 In addition, some scholars specifically credit the support that people feel from taking magnesium to the relaxing effects that it has on the body’s neuromuscular system.
 Some studies have shown that Mg lessens the severity of pain, depression, anxiety, water retention, and craving symptoms (2).
 If taken daily, magnesium can relax the smooth muscle of the uterus and lower the levels of prostaglandins in the body.
 This reduces the pain and discomfort that women feel from menstrual cramps (3).

 Another common way in which women lose a lot of Mg from their bodies is through hormone-based birth control and hormone replacement therapies.
 Here in the States, it was reported in a 2010 study that among women who use contraception, over 34% of them use a form that is based on hormones.
 For women who are going through menopause, many of them opt to go through hormone replacement therapy and take calcium supplements in order to manage their symptoms.
-Despite the benefits, this combination has a negative effect because they significantly decrease the amount of magnesium available for use (1).
+This combination has a negative effect on their magnesium utilization because it significantly decreases the amount of magnesium available for use (1).
 Older women are also likely to have weaker bones and a higher risk of bone fractures, as a result of weakened bone quality.
 But, magnesium has been shown to help strengthen bones and reduce the risk of osteoporosis (4).

 As such, it appears that magnesium plays an important part in preventing and alleviating various conditions that affect women’s health.
 It causes the nervous system to relax and slows down the activity of the hypothalamic-pituitary-adrenal (HPA) axis, a key player in our stress response system.
 By doing this, Mg can reduce a person’s anxiety levels, cortisol levels and increase her ability to deal with stress.
 Also, magnesium stimulates the healthy elimination of estrogen from the body (3).